 EMA maintains close contact with developers of potential vaccines and treatments for Ebola, with a view to supporting the public health objectives of the EU and WHO.

 EMA encourages developers of potential Ebola treatments and vaccines to use EMA's regulatory mechanisms to speed up development and approval, such as scientific advice, the accelerated assessment and conditional marketing authorisation procedures.

 EMA has established an ad-hoc task force of European assessors with specialised knowledge in vaccines, infectious diseases and clinical trial design, to assist EMA's scientific committees in early scientific discussions and product assessments.

-EMA has identified two investigational vaccines which could be potentially made available in Europe, if required:
+Update: EMA has identified two vaccines which could be potentially made available in Europe, if required:

-These vaccine are recommended by WHO's Strategic Advisory Group of Experts on Immunization (SAGE) for use in the Ebola outbreak.
+These vaccines are recommended by WHO's Strategic Advisory Group of Experts on Immunization (SAGE) for use in the Ebola outbreak.